GeePawHill/robot-worlds/README.md

-# wtc-robot-worlds
+# robot-worlds
-wtc-robot-worlds is a demonstration project for We Think Code.
+robot-worlds is a demonstration project for We Think Code.